 Lease rental is just that, a rental or hire agreement.
-Title of the goods remains with the Lessor (either Kennet or assigned to a bank), which means the equipment does not show on the companies balance sheet, therefore not needing to be depreciated over a fixed period.
-If Kennet broker the funding, they are the “third party” involved within the lease agreements.
-In effect, Kennet buys the equipment from the supplier and then sell it on to the customer.
-This means that the customer can take full advantage of all the benefits of leasing but still owns it at the end.
+The title of the goods remains with the Lessor (either Kennet or assigned to a bank), which means the equipment does not show on the companies balance sheet, therefore not needing to be depreciated over a fixed period.
+If Kennet brokers the funding, they are the “third party” involved within the lease agreements.
+In effect, Kennet buys the equipment from the supplier and then sells it to the customer.
+This means that the customer can take full advantage of all the benefits of leasing but still owns it in the end.
 (Tax loop-hole)

 The disadvantage of buying equipment outright

-The disadvantage to buying equipment out-right, is that the capital invested becomes a depreciating asset.
+The disadvantage of buying equipment out-right is that the capital invested becomes a depreciating asset.
 This is an asset that’s value decreases over time.

-The total amount that assets have depreciated by during a reporting period is shown on the cashflow statement, and also makes up part of the expenses shown on the income statement.
-The amount that assets have depreciated to by the end date is shown on the balance sheet.
+The total amount that assets have depreciated during a reporting period is shown on the cash flow statement, and also makes up part of the expenses shown on the income statement.
+The amount that assets have depreciated by the end date is shown on the balance sheet.

-How the tax advantages of leasing works – in numbers
+How the tax advantages of leasing work – in numbers